trans-travel/trans-travel/us/fl.md

    Florida.
  * There is a "bathroom law" in Florida that takes effect on July 1, 2023.
    This would make it a crime to use a bathroom in government facilities (any level of government) not associated with your assigned sex at birth, if anyone objected to your presence and you refused to immediately leave.
+This also covers health care facilities, massage parlors, jails, pharmacies, etc.
  * Florida has wide-reaching religious freedom laws that allow denial of some services on the basis of gender identity.